wingel/wingel.github.io/_posts/2016-06-19-sds7102-more-fpga-pins.md

 As you can see there are a dozen I/O pins left on the FPGA that I haven't found yet.
 Some will turn out to be triggers.
-Some may be ADC signaler.
+Some may be ADC signals.
 Some may be unused.

 Other than that I actually think that I have mapped out just about every connection in the scope.
 I know how the SoC is connected to all